Budgeting for cybersecurity: Are you doing it right?

 - Conducting extensive testing of an incidence response plan could reduce the cost of a breach by an average of $1.23 million.

-To take one example from above: If the cybersecurity risk assessment shows that encryption is a weakness, the organization could invest $200,000 in encryption to reduce risk by $360,000 per year.
+To take one example from above: If the cybersecurity risk assessment shows that encryption is a weakness, the organisation could invest $200,000 in encryption to reduce risk by $360,000 per year.
 Or it could invest X amount in extensive IR testing to reduce risk by an average of $1.23 million per year, depending on the size of the company, the region and the industry.

 By using simple, widely accepted methodologies and research, such as the ISO 27001 Security Framework, NIST, COBIT 5 and the Ponemon Cost of a Data Breach Report, CISOs can paint a much clearer picture of what the business is actually paying for and achieving in cybersecurity investment.
 For all the decision-makers in the room, you shouldn’t have to settle for anything less.